petk/php-build-system/README.md

 The minimum required version of CMake is defined in the top project file `CMakeLists.txt` using the `cmake_minimum_required()`.
-Picking the minimum required build system version is a compromise between build system functionalities and version available on the operating system.
+Picking the minimum required CMake version is a compromise between CMake functionalities and CMake version available on the operating system.

 * 3.17
   * To have `CMAKE_CURRENT_FUNCTION_LIST_DIR` variable available